Residential Landscape Lighting

 Most good outdoor projects come down to the same basics: the right location, the right scale, good drainage, and details that fit the home.
 We keep those decisions visible early, so the finished work feels intentional instead of pieced together.

-Light the routes and level changes first.
+Light the routes and level changes around the home first.

 Add atmosphere around planting, water, walls, and patios.